fzi-forschungszentrum-informatik/cartesian_controllers/joint_to_cartesian_controller/README.md

 ## Joint to Cartesian Controller
-This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to tf-based pose commands for Cartesian controllers.
+This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to target pose commands for Cartesian controllers.
 It only works for controllers from the *position_controllers* family, e.g. *position_controllers/JointTrajectoryController*.

 ## Example ##